 Women who take contraceptives could experience brown discharge instead of a period on birth control.
-Hormonal birth control causes your uterine lining to become thinner, which can eventually cause brown discharge and no period.
+Hormonal birth control causes your uterine lining to become thinner, which can eventually cause brown discharge or even no period at all.

 If you’re on birth control, you could also have breakthrough bleeding, which causes light brown discharge or spotting.
-Since the hormones also make your uterine lining less stable, you can have some brown discharge between periods.
+Since birth control hormones also make your uterine lining less stable, you may have some brown discharge between periods.
 As long as you’ve been taking your birth control properly and don’t have other symptoms, there shouldn’t be anything to worry about.